M = MongoDB, a popular database manager which implements a NoSQL structure.

 - Git – The easiest way to install Git and then run the rest of the commands through the Git bash application (via command prompt) is by downloading and installing Git for Windows Download Git latest Version

 - MEAN Stack (MEAN Stack developers):

 - UI: Angular JS, Bootstrap, HTML 5, CSS 3, JS, JSON, jQuery

 - Server Side: Express, Common JS, Node JS, RESTAPI

 - Environment Framework and Testing Framework: Chai, Protractor, Mocha

 As we have seen above, it is quite clear that the MEAN Stack technology is a boon to developers.
 It presents numerous opportunities in terms of building next-gen web apps.
 For your next project, if you wish to leverage the power of MEAN technology to create scalable & dynamic web apps, then you can hire our expert MEAN stack developers.
 At Evince, we specialize in building top-end web & mobile applications with a 97% project success ratio.

 At this point, we hope that you have got the in-depth know-how of MEAN Stack Architecture.
-Let us go ahead and give you the first-hand approach of MEAN Stack technology and its implications through the business point of view in our next blog.
+Let us go ahead and give you the first-hand approach to MEAN Stack technology and its implications from the business point of view in our next blog.
 The article will provide you with a brief on how a business can leverage growth by building a full-stack modern web application.
 Click here to know more.